 Richard Woller Co-founder and CEO CMORE Automotive GmbH GERMANY

 Smart validation using integrated tools and apps

 Multi-Functional Integrated Test System for automotive parts test

 Xinxing Li Chief technical expert SGS-CSTC Standards Technical Services (Shanghai) Co Ltd CHINA

-Multi-functional integrated test system is a multi-task test system developed by Jiading Automotive Part Laboratory of SGS China.
-It is based on the concept of virtual instruments, with software as its core and computer as its carrier.
-In this presentation, its four functional modules, data acquisition, automatic control, closed-loop servo control, online monitor, will be introduced and also with its applications in real test cases.
+The Multi-Functional Integrated Test System is a multi-task test system developed by the Jiading Automotive Part Laboratory of SGS China.
+It is based on the concept of virtual instruments, with software as its core and a computer as its carrier.
+In this presentation, its four functional modules – data acquisition, automatic control, closed-loop servo control and online monitor – will be introduced and the system's applications in real test cases will be discussed.

 14:55 - 15:00